 Dark Label floor mats spruce up footwells, the front seats get lumber adjustment and the dashboard gets Deep Inox trimmings.

-But perhaps most significantly, standard equipment includes VW’s Discovery Media infotainment system with 6.33-inch touchscreen and sat-nav – plus automatic lights and wipers, heated power-folding electric door mirrors, and an upgraded instrument cluster.
+But perhaps most significantly, standard equipment includes VW’s Discovery Media infotainment system with sat-nav – plus automatic lights and wipers, heated power-folding electric door mirrors, and an upgraded instrument cluster.

 The Dark Label is based on the existing, generously specified Highline trim level, so buyers will also enjoy front and rear parking sensors with rear-view camera, cruise control, air-conditioning and bi-xenon headlights.

 What’s the VW Amarok Dark Label like to drive?